Skip to main content

 Financial Aid

-MS, MPH (full-time & part-time) and APHP--If you will be applying for financial aid, through The Graduate School, please review the instructions provided by the Evanston Graduate Financial Aid Office
+MS, MPH (both full and part time) and APHP: If you will be applying for financial aid, through The Graduate School, please review the instructions provided by the Evanston Graduate Financial Aid Office

 For information regarding tuition rates and other fees please visit Student Financial Services.